-Figure 8.
-TMTpro 32-plex vs. 16-plex quantification - HCD FT-MS2, PSMs HeLa digest samples labeled with TMTpro 16-plex, 16-plex deuterated, and 32-plex reagents show that the three multiplex sets achieve equivalent quantitative performance for MS2 acquisition at RP 50K & 75K.
+Figure 6.
+TMTpro 32-plex vs. 16-plex reagents quantification - HCD FT-MS2, PSMs HeLa digest samples labeled with TMTpro 16-plex, 16-plex deuterated, and 32-plex reagents show that the three multiplex sets achieve equivalent quantitative performance for MS2 acquisition at RP 50K for 16-plex samples and 75K for the 32-plex sample.
 The % abundance was calculated separately for the deuterated and non-deuterated sets by dividing the abundance of each channel by the sum of abundances for that set.
 Isotopic interference correction not applied.